erxclau/rare-botanist/README.md

 `USER_FLAIRS` contains a list of Flair IDs associated with the flairs that users receive when they reach a certain number of validated interactions.

 `POST_FLAIRS` contains a list of Flair IDs associated with the flairs that users put on Buying, Selling, or Trading posts.

+`REMOVAL_REASONS` contains a dictionary of removal reason names and their IDs.

 `SUBREDDIT` is the name of the subreddit.